otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 - _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_
 - _If you used your final solution as the new benchmark, do you think an even better solution exists?_

 There are several ways how our solution could be improved.

-- Learning curves of linear models: More samples won't help (already converging closely).
-More features would be better
-- Learning curves of SVM: might get slightly better results with more data, but more features seem to be advisable
-- Features
+We could either approach our data or our methodology.

+We already discussed that collecting more samples will hardly help to improve our model.
+We would have to improve, gather or create more independent features:
-  - Check all samples for being part of a bundle
+- We could check more games for being part of a console bundle and flag them correctly.
-  - franchise
-  - spendings on advertising
-  - scores from other platforms
-  - price of the game (but that's not stable)
-- Try other algorithms such as neural networks or other regressors
-- Look for differences when using k-fold cross validation
-- Possibly: Principal Component Analysis to make dataset smaller for analysis
-- There's always a better solution.
+- We could define a binary feature that indicates whether a game is part of a franchise or not.
+For example, there might be games that receive a low rating by critics or users, but people buy them anyway because the contain a beloved character such as Super Mario or because they collect all the games from the Final Fantasy series.
+There might be some debate about the definition of a franchise, but it might be worth a try.
+- It could be helpful to add the spendings on advertising as they might influence sales.
+Unfortunately, there's probably no good way to get this information.
+- We could scrape scores from other services such as IGN.
+However, this would require to clean and merge the datasets.
+Also, we'd probably loose some samples if not all the sources contain information about all games.
+Finally, we can surmise that the scores might correlate and wouldn't give us relevant information.

+Besides improving our data quality, we could try other algorithms and techniques.
+For example, we could apply a Principal Component Analysis to make our dataset smaller for analysis.
+This would possibly allow us to compute results quicker and might also give us some more insight into the structure of the data.
+And, of course, scikit-learn offers a bunch of other algorithms for regression.
+Also, we could experiment with neural networks that right now create a furor in many areas.
+If only our lives weren't finite ;-)

 ## VI.
 Sources
 * Beaujon, Walter S. (2012). _Predicting Video Game Sales in the European Market._ Retrieved from https://www.few.vu.nl/nl/Images/werkstuk-beaujon_tcm243-264134.pdf (January 12, 2016).